Iamchibu/fintech_dev_wkshp/README.md

 npm install -g @aws-amplify/cli
 ```

-•	If you don’t have AWS Account click this [link](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start/email) to create one
+•	If you don’t have AWS Account click this [link](https://aws.amazon.com) to create one

-_Authentication(User Sign in using AWS Cognito and AWS Amplify):_

-•	Sign in on AWS, and Search for Amplify, Click on New app
+•	Sign in on AWS, and search for Amplify,
+- Click on New app

-•	Then Select Build an app, use “Any name” Bank, then click Confirm Deployment
+- Select Build an app, use “Any name” Bank, then click Confirm Deployment

-•	Once deployment is done, Launch Studio to manage the data and Backend
+- Once deployment is done, Launch Studio to manage the data and Backend

-•	Go to the side Menu, scroll down to Set up, then Authentication, Then Scroll to the Deploy bottom.
+- Go to the side Menu, scroll down to Set up, then Authentication, Then Scroll to the Deploy bottom

-•	Once deployment is done.
-Go to the right top corner.
-Click on Deployment successful – click for the next steps.
-Then copy the amplify pull … code in the terminal of the project.
-To pull the changes to the local.
+- Once deployment is done.
+Go to the right top corner
+- Click on Deployment successful – click for the next steps
+- Copy the amplify pull … code in the terminal of the project.
+To pull the changes to the local

-•	Then Amplify would ask for permission to Login, click Yes.
+- CLick Yes when Amplify asks for permission to Login

-•	Then the following answers should be selected for setting up, Choose default editor, JavaScript, React Native, select enter for the next 3 questions, then “y” for the last question.
+- Choose the default editor, JavaScript, React Native, select enter for the next 3 questions, then “y” for the last question

-•	After the setting up the amplify folder should be in the project.

-_Storage(Document upload to S3):_

-•	AWS account creation - amplify configure
+#### Amplify configuration

 ```
 amplify configure
 ```
-•	Follow the steps on this [link](https://docs.amplify.aws/cli/start/install/#configure-the-amplify-cli) to complete amplify configuration

 •	To initialize a new Amplify project, run